metagenome-atlas/atlas/docs/usage/getting_started.rst

 Atlas does the following steps:

   1. Search SRA for the corresponding sequences (Runs) and save them in the file ``SRA/RunInfo_original.tsv``.
 For example, if you specify a Bioproject, it fetches the information for all runs of this project.
   2. Atlas filters the runs to contain only valid metagenome sequences.
 E.g. exclude singleton reads, 16S.
-The output will be saved in ``RunInfo.tsv``
+The output will be saved in ``RunInfo.csv``
   3. Sometimes the same Sample is sequenced on different lanes, which will result into multiple runs from the same sample.
 Atlas will **merge** runs from the same biosample.
   4. Prepare a sample table and a config.yaml similar to the ``atlas init`` command.

-If you are not happy with the filtering atlas performs, you can go back to the ``SRA/RunInfo_original.tsv`` and create a new ``RunInfo.tsv``.
+If you are not happy with the filtering atlas performs, you can go back to the ``SRA/RunInfo_original.tsv`` and create a new ``RunInfo.csv``.
 If you then rerun ``atlas init-public continue`` it will continue from your modified RunInfo and do step 3. & 4. above.